hanabi/hanabi.github.io/README.md

 * Often times, either you or the player who comes after you can perform a move.
 And this move would have the same result if done by either player.
 * One way to decide whether you or the next player should give the clue is to look at the next player's chop.
 Is their chop high-value, low-value, or useless?
 If it is high-value, then you should discard and let them give the clue.
 If it is low-value or useless, then you should give the clue and let them discard.
 * "Stealing" clues in this way to cause discards is called *Discard Modulation*.
-If other players are discarding to let you give all of the clues, you probably have a high-value chop
+If other players are discarding to let you give all of the clues, you probably have a high-value chop.

 ### One-Away